 It probably doesn’t get much more Mediterranean than this Artichoke Olive Tapenade With Za’atar by Artichoke Olive Tapenade With Za’atar.
 Olives and artichokes were meant to be together but what binds them is good olive oil and a good spice mixture.
-Specifically, the za’atar which is made with thyme, sumac, and sesame seeds to name a few of its flavors.
+Specifically, the za’atar is made with thyme, sumac, and sesame seeds to name a few of its flavors.
 Serve this savory spread with toast and fresh fruit.

 3. Balsamic Butternut and Brussels Sprouts Flatbread Pizza